cosmqc/notes/COSC368/Human Performance.md

 - The delay in reaction time between congruent and incongruent stimuli
 - Congruent -> Text colour is the same as the word
 - Incongruent -> Text colour is not the same as the word
 - Used to identify spies in WW2, as it was assumed they couldn't speak Russian.
-If they took a long time or said the wrong colour, it was assumed they spoke Russian and were therefore a spy
+Coloured Names of colours were written incongruently in russian, If they took a long time or said the wrong colour, it was assumed they spoke Russian and were therefore a spy

 ![Two lists of coloured words, one half has matching colours, the other half has non-matching colours](/images/image-5.png)